gardener/gardener/docs/extensions/cluster.md

-# `Cluster` resource
+# `Cluster` Resource

-As part of the extensibility epic a lot of responsibility that was previously taken over by Gardener directly has now been shifted to extension controllers running in the seed clusters.
+As part of the extensibility epic, a lot of responsibility that was previously taken over by Gardener directly has now been shifted to extension controllers running in the seed clusters.
 These extensions often serve a well-defined purpose, e.g. the management of [DNS records](dnsrecord.md), [infrastructure](infrastructure.md), etc.
 We have introduced a couple of extension CRDs in the seeds whose specification is written by Gardener, and which are acted up by the extensions.